VictoriaMetrics/VictoriaMetrics/docs/README.md

   has at least 20% of free space.
 The remaining amount of free space can be [monitored](#monitoring) via `vm_free_disk_space_bytes` metric.
 The total size of data stored on the disk can be monitored via sum of `vm_data_size_bytes` metrics.
-  See also `vm_merge_need_free_disk_space` metrics, which are set to values higher than 0 if background merge cannot be initiated due to free disk space shortage.
-The value shows the number of per-month partitions, which would start background merge if they had more free disk space.

 * VictoriaMetrics buffers incoming data in memory for up to a few seconds before flushing it to persistent storage.
   This may lead to the following "issues":